10350 124 St NW #4, Edmonton

 We went around noon on a Wednesday.
 It was completely packed.
 It’s a small little place right on 124th street.
 The interior is nice, small and quaint.
 The wait was about 30 minutes-ish.
 They seemed a little bit frantic and things were a bit chaotic.
 Their menu is relatively simple, with a choice of four different ramen, and a few appetizers.
 We decided to go with the Pork buns, the Pork ramen, and the chicken ramen.

 The pork buns came out relatively fast.
 It looked aesthetically pleasing, and it tasted decent too.
-However, for 10 dollars, it was a bit underwhelming.
+I found that it was a little bit underwhelming.
 The flavours were okay, and the pork belly was quite smokey, but I was expecting a bit more.
 One thing I can comment on was that the “pickled veggies” were not even remotely pickled, or at least it didn’t taste pickled.
 I’d get this again but it could be tweaked and improved a bit.

 The Prairie Pork is roasted pork belly, smoked pulled shoulder, crispy pork rind, umeboshi egg, sweet sesame oil, corn, green onions, and blackened garlic sesame mayu oil.
 The best part of the soup was the umeboshi egg, which was nicely seasoned, and cooked perfectly.
 The pork was relatively smokey and tender, but there wasn’t much of it.
 For 15 dollars, this too, was a bit underwhelming.
 The ramen itself was relatively good.
 Not too soft, and not too firm.
 I thought that the broth was a little bit bland, and there was too much sesame oil.
 There is the sweet sesame oil and then the blackened garlic sesame mayu oil so it was a bit much for my taste.
 You can the glossiness of my broth in the photo.